dstroud/subsequence/README.md

 ### Plaits
 - Requires installation of one of the custom Plaits firmwares listed in the source.
 The _extended file contains 7th chords while the _triad file only contains the first 3 notes and adds the root note one octave up.
 - Due to a bug in the Teletype source code, the order of the last two scales is different from what is listed in the Teletype manual.
 They are locrian and mixolydian, respectively.
+This will require updating the lookup values in PN 2 once the issue has been resolved.
 - Send CV 1 out to Plaits' V/Oct, CV 2 to HARMO, and CV 3 to Level.
 Use the param knob to set the level and amount of LPG/LPFA.

 ### Creating New Variants
-- To make variants for other polyphonic i2c devices, you'll likely just need to change script $ 2.
+- To make variants for other polyphonic i2c devices, you'll likely just need to change script $ 2 which handles the chord bits.
 - If you'd like to send the harmonizer output somewhere other than CV 4 (like to an i2c device), change script $ 3.